Skip to main content

 At the center of this conversation are hormones, particularly estrogen.
 Consider estrogen as the master conductor of a vast orchestra within your cardiovascular system.
 It cues the blood vessels to remain flexible and open, directs the clearance of certain types of cholesterol from the bloodstream, and helps manage the inflammatory processes that can lead to arterial damage.

-During the menopausal transition, the levels of this key hormone decline, and the must adapt to this new biochemical environment.
+During the menopausal transition, the levels of this key hormone decline, and the cardiovascular system must adapt to this new biochemical environment.
 This change can contribute to shifts in blood pressure, cholesterol profiles, and the body’s baseline level of inflammation.
 It is a biological reality, a predictable, albeit challenging, chapter in a woman’s life.

 The Symphony of Systems